What Is Form FL-141? The Declaration Regarding Service of Disclosure Explained

 2. Petitioner or Respondent Designation

 Indicate whether the form is being filed by the petitioner or the respondent.
-Each party files their own FL-141 there is no joint version.
-Both parties have independent obligations to serve their disclosures and file proof of that service.
+Each party files their own FL-141.

 3. Preliminary Declaration of Disclosure

-Check the box confirming that the Preliminary Declaration of Disclosure has been served.
-Enter the date of service.
-The date entered here must match the date on the proof of service used when serving FL-140, FL-142, and FL-150 on the other party.
+Check the box confirming the Preliminary Declaration of Disclosure has been served and enter the date of service.
+This date must match the proof of service.

 4. Final Declaration of Disclosure

-If a Final Declaration of Disclosure has been served, check the applicable box and enter the date of service.
-If the parties have waived the final disclosure using FL-144, check the waiver box instead.
-Do not leave this section blank the court needs to know the status of the final disclosure obligation before entering judgment.
+If a Final Declaration has been served, check the applicable box and enter the date.
+If waived using FL-144, check the waiver box.
+Do not leave this section blank when preparing the judgment package.

 5. Date and Signature

 FL-141 is signed by the attorney, or by the party if self-represented.
-Unlike FL-140, which must be signed by the party under penalty of perjury, FL-141 is signed by the attorney as confirmation that the service occurred.
 Verify the signature before filing.

 Mistakes and Best Practices